 Comment: With all due respect to Drs.
 Root-Bernstein and Simon, if the evolution of life to higher forms occurred by natural causes, it must be just that: natural.
 Their example requires intelligence (the watchmaker) and planning, with both being necessary to build the small stable modules step-by-step.
 When time, chance, and raw materials are the only ingredients permitted by evolution, the hypothesis cannot invoke intelligence and a planned assembly of the component parts.
-The use of a parable rather than verifiable science to explain the creation of life might indicate that the foundational evidence for the Theory of Evolution is still missing.
+As mentioned in the comment for the BioLogos quote above, the use of a parable rather than verifiable science to explain the creation of life might indicate that the foundational evidence for the Theory of Evolution is still missing.

 The quotation below by Quora.com states that the answer to increasing complexity is straightforward.

 Why is evolution the only thing that moves from chaos to order instead of order